ohlab/SMEG/README.md

 ### build_species module #

 The species database is built using strains of a species of interest.
 Strains are typically downloaded from NCBI Genbank but custom strains can be used. **Downloaded strains MUST contain at least one COMPLETE reference genome**.
 In the absence of a complete reference genome, the draft genome with the least fragmentation should be reordered (e.g. with Mauve software) using a strain from a closely related species.
-Also, genome names should not exceed 35 characters.
-For species having > 700 strains (e.g. *E. coli*), it is advisable to build the database using only strains with a complete genome.
-Strains must have .fna, .fa, or .fasta extensions.
+Also, **genome names should not exceed 35 characters**.
+For species having > 700 strains (e.g. *E. coli*), it is advisable to build the database using only strains with a complete genome. **Strains must have .fna, .fa, or .fasta extensions**.

 For convenience, we provided a script `download_genomes.sh` to retrieve and rename genomes from NCBI Genbank.
 Simply edit lines 2 and 3 to specify the output directory and species name, respectively, and run the script.